eye3/nkit4nodejs/README.md

 another '|' sign and format string.
 See
 [man strptime](http://linux.die.net/man/3/strptime) for datetime formatting syntax.
 Default value of datetime must correspond to format string.

+Path in mapping specifications are very simple XPath now.
+Only

+    /element/with/optional/@attribute

+paths are supported.

+JavaScript object keys get their names from the last element name in the path.
+If you want to change key names, use this notation:

+    "/path/to/element -> newKeyName": ...
+    "/path/to/element/@attribute -> newKeyName": ...

+# TODO

+    - datetime support on Windows (strptime function analog for Windows is needed)
+    - /path/with/*/sing/in/any/place

 # Author